whylabs/langkit/DESCRIPTION.md

 results = why.log({"prompt": "Hello!", "response": "World!"}, schema=udf_schema())
 ```
 The code above will produce a set of metrics comprised of the default whylogs metrics for text features and all the metrics defined in the imported modules.
+This profile can be visualized and monitored in the [WhyLabs platform](https://whylabs.ai/) or they can be further analyzed by the user on their own accord.

 More examples are available [here](https://github.com/whylabs/langkit/tree/main/langkit/examples).